hanjingwang9/rag_gemm/README.md

 pip install -r requirements.txt
 ```

+Before running the program, you must configure your API keys.

+1. Navigate to the `src/` directory.
+2. Make a copy of the template file by running the following command in your terminal:
+    ```
+    cp config.py.template config.py
+    ```
+3. Open the new `src/config.py` file and replace the placeholder values with your actual Azure API keys, endpoints, and deployment names.
+This file is included in `.gitignore` and will not be committed.

 You can run the entire pipeline from the command line, specifying which family of models you want to test.

 ### To run the entire pipeline on the OpenAI models (e.g., gpt-4.1, gpt-4o):